uw-dims/dims-tp/docs/source/notes.rst

 This document is structured on `MIL-STD-498`_, described at `A forgotten military standard that saves weeks of work (by providing free project management templates)`_, by Kristof Kovacs.
-Specifically, this document is modelled on `STP.html`_.
+Specifically, this document is modeled on `STP.html`_.

 .. _MIL-STD-498: http://en.wikipedia.org/wiki/MIL-STD-498